 Castration has been around for millennia and has meant different things to different cultures.
-The reasons why humans castrate one another vary from punishment to atonement to self-discipline to an elimination of rivals.
+The reasons why humans castrate one another vary from punishment to atonement to self-discipline to elimination of rivals.
 The history of castration might make you uncomfortable, but it wasn't always intended to be a bad thing.
-Sure, surgical castration, especially before modern advances in medicine, would have been extremely painful, but the end results could mean political advancement or religious salvation.
-At the same time, however, you may have been forced into a singing career to support your family or punished for a crime.
+Sure, surgical castration before modern advances in medicine was extremely painful, but the end results could mean political advancement or religious salvation.
+At the same time, however, you could have been forced into a singing career to support your family or punished for a crime.

 These facts about castration throughout history are both disturbing and interesting.
-Whether it was through an accident or self-inflicted, people who were castrated play fascinating roles across a number of distinct cultures and time periods.
+Whether it was accidental or self-inflicted, people who were castrated play fascinating roles across a number of distinct cultures and time periods.

 During The Renaissance, Italians Castrated Young Boys To Turn Them Into Sexually Appealing Singers

-Starting in the 16th century, thousands of young Italian boys were deprived of their male sex organs so they would sing in high voices for their entire lives—they were dubbed the castrati.
-The Vatican employed castrati in the Papal choir and recruited them in droves after women were prohibited from being on stage by Pope Innocent XI in 1686.
+Starting in the 16th century, thousands of young Italian boys were deprived of their male sex organs so they would sing in high voices for their entire lives - they were dubbed "castrati."
+The Vatican employed castrati in the Papal choir and recruited them in droves after women were prohibited from being onstage by Pope Innocent XI in 1686.

 The castrati were not unique to Rome or Italy, but the use of castration to create choir boys certainly was.
 Castrati existed in Eastern Europe as early as the fifth century, but many later became celebrities of sorts when they performed in opera houses and the like.
 By the 18th and 19th centuries, castrati were created by their parents or other family members to transform children who showed early singing skills into lifelong talents.
 Castrati supposedly happened through accidents, such as having been "kicked, bitten, born deformed [or]... gored by wild boars," although really parents purposefully had their children's genitals removed to preserve their voices.